ianlud/OC-git-learn/README.txt

 My read me for OC

-Wow, I am getting better at this FR FR
+Wow, I am getting better at this NOW.